Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Methodology

 where \(\kappa_t\) denotes the continuation target, and $\lambda_{dyn}, \lambda_{rep}, \lambda_k, \lambda_r$, and $\lambda_\kappa$ are fixed loss weights.
 Unless otherwise stated, the dynamics and representation terms follow the standard DreamerV3 objective.

 \paragraph{Semantic rollout loss} Let $H=\{h_1, ..., h_m\}$ denote the set of semantic rollout horizons.
 For rollout horizons \(h \in \mathcal{H}\), the semantic auxiliary loss is

-where $v_{t+h}$ is the frozen OpenCLIP target embedding, $\hat{v}_{t+h|t}$ is the horizon-$h$ prediction defined in \ref{sec:model_architecture}, and $m^{\mathrm{epi}}_{t,h}$ masks rollouts that cross episode boundaries.
-Gradients from $L_{sem}$ update the RSSM rollout, $P_{sem}$, $M_{ctx}$, and $q_h$, but not the frozen OpenCLIP encoder.
+Here, $v_{t+h}$ is the frozen OpenCLIP target embedding computed from the future observation, $\hat{v}_{t+h\mid t}$ is the horizon-$h$ prediction defined in \cref{sec:model_architecture}, and $m_{t,h}^{\mathrm{epi}}$ masks terms for which the rollout crosses an episode boundary.
+Gradients from $\mathcal{L}_{\mathrm{sem}}$ update the RSSM parameters through the imagined rollout, the semantic projection $P_{\mathrm{sem}}$, the context module $M_{\mathrm{ctx}}$, and the prediction head $q_h$.
+The frozen OpenCLIP encoder is not updated.

 \paragraph{Domain-adversarial loss} Let \(m_t^{\mathrm{dom}} \in \{0,1\}\) indicate whether a source-domain label is available for sample \(t\).
 The adversarial domain loss is